numpy/numpy/doc/sphinxext/README.txt

 Numpy's documentation uses several custom extensions to Sphinx.
-These are shipped in this ``numpydoc`` package, in case you want to make use of tem in third-party projects.
+These are shipped in this ``numpydoc`` package, in case you want to make use of them in third-party projects.

 The following extensions are available: